toptunes/Smile_Engine-Demo/README.md

 ```

-5 - If you use XAMPP, open http://127.0.0.1/example (you can see Module)
+5 - If you use XAMPP, open http://127.0.0.1/example (you can see the module)

 6 - Smile Engine can work with object-oriented programming but modules are like objects. try to use it functional